slick2/traffic-jammer/readme.txt

 Prevent unwanted traffic incidents that might result in site outages and billing overages.
 WordPress plugin that blocks IP and bots categorized as harmful, resulting in heavy server loads from frequently crawled pages, or utilized in vulnerability/security breach scans.

+<h3>Usage instructions for Integrating AbuseIPDb</h3>
+1. Obtain your free API key from AbuseIPDB (<a href="https://www.abuseipdb.com"></a>).
+1. Install and activate the plugin via your WordPress dashboard.
+1. Configure the plugin settings by adding your API key and setting threat thresholds.

 <h3>Firewall</h3>

 - Manually add an IP to be blocked